HVEPYC/HVEPYC/README.md

 - 👋 Hi, I’m @HVEPYC
 - 👀 I’m a person who just wishes to learn about everything Computers and Technology.
-I like Physics too
+I like Physics too!
 - ✌️ Looking forward to contribute to the Open Source community, once I gain the necessary Skills for it!

 <!---